swiftmailer/swiftmailer/doc/plugins.rst

 Using the AntiFlood Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The AntiFlood Plugin -- like all plugins -- is added with the Mailer class'
+The AntiFlood Plugin -- like all plugins -- is added with the Mailer class's
 ``registerPlugin()`` method.
 It takes two constructor parameters: the number of
 emails to pause after, and optionally the number of seconds to pause for.